publishpress/PublishPress-Blocks/src/readme.txt

   * Fix: Toggle to open calendar popup in Block controls
   * Fix: Calendar popup UI in Block controls
   * Fix: Days of the week and between times UI elements from Schedule's Block controls missing CSS in Customizing > Widgets
+  * Fix: Woo Products columns are incorrect in editor preview

 = 3.1.4 - 13 Feb 2023 =
   * Add: Unique class to Accordions block